CaptainCrouton89/AlariaWiki/Adron.md

 ## Primary Conflicts

-- The Blades are being terrorized by an adult, green dragon.
-This dragon is known to snatch people off passing boats, forcing merchants to sail out of their way around the hunting range of the dragon.
 - The [Dwarf](Dwarves) King continues to steal from travelers through the Majesty Mountains.
 - The Royal Adrak Bank is rumored to be funding all three sides of the War of Three Kingdoms.
 - A large influx of [Danaki](Danaki) refugees from the Danak-Atyeska war is angering citizens of the northern settlements.